Predicting Exporters with Machine Learning: How to use exporting scores

-Clearly, absolute numbers in Figure \ref{fig:score_nuts} are also higher in some regions, like Rh\^{o}ne-Alpes and \^{I}le-de-France, because this is where we find a higher density of manufacturing activities.
-To control for concentrations of business activity, we follow a dartboard approach as in \cite{EllisonGlaeser1997} and propose location quotients in Figure \ref{fig:quotients}.
+To make our point, we follow a dartboard approach as in \cite{EllisonGlaeser1997} and propose location quotients in Figure \ref{fig:quotients}.
 See Appendix D for further details on computations.
 Regions with location quotients greater than one are the ones where potential exporters are more concentrated than what one would expect given the underlying distribution of manufacturing activities.
 Eventually, we do find a geographic pattern in Figure \ref{fig:quotients}, since non-exporters with the highest potential are mainly present in North-Eastern regions, while Southern regions and overseas territories lag behind in trade potential.

-In Figure \ref{fig:boxplot_score_nace}, we observe that there is a high variation of exporting scores for non-exporters at the NACE 2-digit industry-level, which can also be much informative for the policymaker.
-Industries do report different dispersion values across the industry medians.
-Thick bars on boxplots indicate industry-level medians.
-Interestingly, the Coke and Refined Petroleum (NACE 19) report the highest industry median, followed by Rubber and Plastic (NACE 22), Paper (NACE 17), and Basic Metals (NACE 24) industries.
-Notably, Food Products (NACE 10) is the industry with the minimum dispersion and median.

 Eventually, more sophisticated analyses on the distribution of exporting scores in industries and regions can be performed to evaluate trade potential.
-For example, one could exploit the variation in time to understand how much competitive in trade a region or an industry is evolving.
-One could compare across countries to check whether there is potential for trade beyond actual export performance.
+For example, one could exploit the variation in time to understand how much competitive in trade a region or an industry is becoming.
+Also, one could compare across countries to check whether there is a different potential for trade beyond actual export performance.
 We believe any of them could be a useful tool in the kit of the analyst that aims at assessing the trade competitiveness of an economy.